yehuda-yu/Drought-Risk-ML-Analyzer/README.md

 # Drought Risk Assessment Web Application

 ## Overview
-This web application provides access to the drought risk assessment model described in our article [*"LATERXXXXXX"*](https://doi.org/10.1234/exampleDOI).
+This web application provides access to the drought risk assessment model described in our article [Yungstein, Y., Fishman, N., Lerner, G., Mulero, G., Michael, Y., Yaakobi, A., Obersteiner, S., Rez, L., Klein, T., & Helman, D. (2025).
+Early detection of drought-stressed stands in Mediterranean forests using machine learning classification models and a rainfall exclusion experiment](https://doi.org/10.1234/exampleDOI).
 The application allows researchers and practitioners to apply our machine learning model to their own satellite imagery data to generate detailed drought risk probability maps.

 ## Citation Requirements

 > If you use this application or its outputs in your research, you **MUST** cite the original research article:
 >
-> XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+> Yungstein, Y., Fishman, N., Lerner, G., Mulero, G., Michael, Y., Yaakobi, A., Obersteiner, S., Rez, L., Klein, T., & Helman, D. (2025).
+Early detection of drought-stressed stands in Mediterranean forests using machine learning classification models and a rainfall exclusion experiment

 ## Web Application Access